yfyuan01/MQC/README.md

 We release the generative document retrieval code via .
 All the training instances are preprocessed by BM25 first-phase-retrieval and a Bert-QPP clarifying question selection module.

 # multimodal taxonomy classes
-We show the definition and real cases of these multimodal taxonomy via the file:
+We show the definition and real cases of these multimodal taxonomy via the MQC taxonomy file.